Tatsuya26/SpringBoot-RestApi-DiningReview/README.md

  Project from course "Create REST APIs with Spring and Java" from CodeAcademy
  -  RESTful web API with data persistence using Spring and Spring Data JPA
- -  Connection to MySql database using Hibernate
+ -  Connection to MySql database using Spring Data JPA
  -  A simple system to Review restaurants, rating them and adding description of the experience.

  # Functionalities